ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 You cannot connect {{site.data.keyword.mon_full_notm}} by using the CLI.
 Use the console to complete this task.
 For more information, see [Monitoring integration](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-monitoring&interface=ui).
 {: note}

-## Step 6: Connect {{site.data.keyword.mon_full_notm}} through Terraform
-{: #connect_monitoring_tf}
-{: terraform}

-You can use {{site.data.keyword.mon_full_notm}} to get operational visibility into the performance and health of your applications, services, and platforms. {{site.data.keyword.mon_full_notm}} provides administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

-For more information about how to use {{site.data.keyword.monitoringshort}} with {{site.data.keyword.databases-for-postgresql}}, see [Monitoring integration](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-monitoring&interface=ui).

-You cannot connect {{site.data.keyword.mon_full_notm}} by using the CLI.
-Use the console to complete this task.
-For more information, see [Monitoring integration](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-monitoring&interface=ui).
-{: note}

 ## Step 7: Connect IBM Cloud Logs (#postgresql_logs)
 {: #acloudlogs_ui}
 {: ui}